-THE premier source for espresso machine Service and enhancements
+THE Premier source for espresso machine Service and enhancements

 "If you want to deal with someone who knows what they are doing, is honest, will take the time to explain things in detail, will lead you to making the right repair or purchase based on your needs and budget, has a wicked sense of humor but does not suffer fools, Dave is your man.
 Dave has created a wonderful working environment for himself and his customers in the basement of his lovely Silver Lake home.
 Dave, a former helicopter pilot, has turned what was a hobby into a thriving business.
 If you don't want to hear the truth or you don't want to follow Dave's advice then you will be missing out on some of the best information you can get regarding Espresso Machines and everything that goes into them; including what water to use, what coffee to buy and where, how to maintain your machine properly as well as the machine that is right for you and whether it is cost effective to spend money on a repair or to buy a new machine.
 If you're nice, he may even make you a fabulous espresso."
-Amy and Suzette

 If you've ever wished that you could buy an appliance straight from your expert repairman instead of a minimally-informed salesman, Dave is your guy.